plantain-00/rev-static/README.md

 + add version in file name for css and js files
 + change file name of css and js files in html files
-+ calculate sha256 for css and js files, then add it in `integrity` property
++ calculate sha for css and js files, then add it in `integrity` property
-+ export versions and sha256 strings to a json file
++ export versions and sha strings to a json file
 + support glob
 + support config file for options